Soi Lalai Sap

-The name "Surasena" after Phraya Surasena (พระยาสุรเสนา) a Thai aristocrat, who used to have house in the neighborhood.
+The name "Surasena" after Phraya Surasena (พระยาสุรเสนา) a Thai aristocrat, who used to have house in the neighbourhood.
 Currently much of the area is now covered by the large headquarters of Bangkok Bank, which stands at the side of Soi Lalai Sap.

 The stores and traders have occupied this soi since 1983, increasing in popularity over time.

 Currently, It is known as a shopping center like Pratunam Market or JJ Market, but there is less area.
 It is very popular among employees of various office companies nearby, especially during lunch break.
 It is also not far from other shopping and attraction areas such as Silom, Patpong or Thaniya.